-Membership: There has been another small reduction in Branch membership with the numbers decreasing from 93 to 89 (78 Registered + 1 Junior and 10 Friends) together with 2 Partner members.
-The reduction in membership is similar to the general trend in beekeeping across the country.
+Membership: There has been a small increase in Branch membership with the numbers increasing from 89 to 91 (63 Registered + 1 Junior and 9 Friends) together with 18 Partner members.
 Our membership is roughly in a 5/10 mile radius of Sevenoaks and Tunbridge Wells.
 A number of our members have been keeping bees for many years, some over 50 years!

 If you have an interest in bees watch this stunning slow motion 6 minute video to see what has maintained their passion for so many years.Click on this link: Dance of the Honey Bee to perhaps spark your enthusiasm.
 Also have a look at this remarkable video: Mating Flight

 In this video taken from 'More Than Honey', you can watch a mating flight as though you were a drone flying alongside the queen.
 This fascinating video offers an incredible 'Bird's Eye View.'

 Frequently Asked Questions: If keeping bees inspires you, you may have a series of questions about bees.
 Click on FAQ's to see if any of these answers them.